dokawa/tsl-django-rest-backend/README.md

 needed to configure it to work with Django, although not recommended to have your account in this configuration or use Gmail in production
-* The dbsqlite3 is included in the repository with pre-registered users and messages in favor of simplicity to run the assignment
+* The dbsqlite3 is included in the repository with pre-registered users and messages in favor of simplicity to run the assignment locally

 ### Future work